Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Introduction

-Another significant hurdle was that at any given time, study-irrelevant processing is happening simultaneously in the brain, making it difficult to untangle meaningful signals from other extraneous signaling.
-One of those related but confounding sources of activity is from the VR itself: the brain is simultaneously processing discomfort \textit{and} the visual sensory information, including the optic flow that contributes to vection (illusory sensations of self-motion), a significant contributor to cybersickness~\cite{Keshavarz_Riecke_Hettinger_Campos_2015}.
+Given the complexity of brain data, it is desirable to find features indicative of cybersickness which can be used by machine learning models (ML) to improve classification.
+However, a significant hurdle to using brain activity for cybersickness detection is that large amounts of processing happen simultaneously in the brain, making it difficult to untangle meaningful signals from other extraneous brain activity.
+One of those related but confounding sources of activity is the VR itself: the brain is simultaneously processing discomfort \textit{and} visual sensory information, including the optic flow that contributes to cybersickness~\cite{Keshavarz_Riecke_Hettinger_Campos_2015}.
 To limit this confound, event-related potentials (ERPs) to auditory stimuli occurring during cybersickness can be used.
-ERPs are generated by exposing research subjects to a repeated stimulus and then examining the activity recorded from EEG during a short period after the stimulus onset~\cite{Luck_2014}.
-Each sample in ERP data from an auditory stimulus represents a period of consistent neural processing which occurred when the person heard a sound~\cite{Polich_2007}, providing a cleaner baseline of signal to be compared across sick and non-sick periods.
+Auditory ERP data contain periods of consistent neural processing which occur when a person hears the same sound multiple times~\cite{Polich_2007}. \RevisionText{Since the main pattern of cognitive processing (of the sound) in these samples is very similar, the data provide a cleaner baseline of signal for comparison of differences in activity across sick and non-sick periods (see~\cref{sec:P3b-backgroud-section} for detail).}

-Although a constituent ERP element that is sensitive to cybersickness, the auditory P3b, has been discovered~\cite{Mimnaugh2023}, there are likely other patterns present in ERP data that reflect cybersickness.
-However, they could arise from different time points, electrode locations, band power changes, or some combination of the three.
-Instead of testing the myriad options, ML can be used to detect these latent cybersickness features.
-Given the sensitivity of ERPs, it is plausible that sickness-related changes in neural activity are present even before users start to report symptoms.
-Therefore, if we can determine which features to focus on, more sensitive and precise real-time cybersickness detection could be achieved.
+Although changes in a constituent ERP element, the auditory P3b, were found to be associated with the intensity of cybersickness~\cite{Mimnaugh2023}, there are likely other patterns present in ERP data that reflect sickness.
+Given the sensitivity of ERPs, it is plausible that sickness-related changes in neural activity arise even prior to symptom report.
+Therefore, if we can determine which features to focus the models on, it is possible that cybersickness could be detected as it occurs using ERPs and possibly even \RevisionText{before VR users become fully aware of increasing discomfort.} However, \RevisionText{diagnostic patterns in brain activity} could occur at different time points, electrode locations, band power changes, or some combination of the three. \RevisionText{Determining which of these features is predicative of cybersickness} requires overcoming considerable hurdles, including limited datasets for training models, data with high inter-subject variability, and confounds in the signal from unrelated brain activity.